zuri-training/Team-118-Col-Films/tasks.md

 - Created a new branch
 - Made changes to tasks.md
 - Commited my changes
-- pushed it to GitHub
+- pushed it to Github

+## worked on all aspect of user research

+- worked on empathy map
+- carried out competitive analysis
+- brainstormed features and pain points
+- documentation along side some team members
+- worked on the research objective and problem statement